abhisheknikam/weatherapp-Backend/README.md

 ## Setup

 Clone this repo to your local
+npm install

 ## Database
-Create new MongoDB Database named as "my"
+Create new MongoDB Database named as "my" .
 Create new collection "User"

-npm install

-##Run Project
+## To Run Project

 npm run dev